Implant Post Operative Instructions

-If sutures were place around your implant, they will be removed and checked by your doctor in one to two weeks.
+If sutures were placed around your implant, they will be removed and checked by your doctor in one to two weeks.

-Usually you are able to wear your present partial or flipper, if applicable.
-Sometimes it is necessary to leave it in the night of the surgery.
+Usually, you are able to wear your present partial or flipper, if applicable.
+Sometimes it is necessary to leave it on the night of the surgery.
 It is important to keep the appliance as clean as possible during the healing period.
 Please ask the doctor if you have any questions.

 Every consideration must be given to keep the surgical site clean and free of food particles.

 Instructions for mouth care and other helpful information:

 NO SMOKING!
 Smoking is to be avoided for the time specified by the doctor.
 Smoking increases the heat in the surgical site and significantly lowers the body’s ability to heal the site.